Republic of Sudan (1956–1969): Politics of independence

 Another issue that divided the parliament concerned Sudanese-United States relations.
 In March 1958, Khalil signed a technical assistance agreement with the United States.
 When he presented the pact to parliament for ratification, he discovered that the NUP wanted to use the issue to defeat the Umma-PDP coalition and that many PDP delegates opposed the agreement.
 Nevertheless, the Umma, with the support of some PDP and southern delegates, managed to obtain approval of the agreement.

 Factionalism and bribery in parliament, coupled with the government's inability to resolve Sudan's many social, political, and economic problems, increased popular disillusion with a democratic government.
 Specific complaints included Khartoum's decision to sell cotton at a price above world market prices.
 This policy resulted in low sales of cotton, the commodity from which Sudan derived most of its income.
 Restrictions on imports imposed to take the pressure off depleted foreign exchange reserves caused consternation among town dwellers who had become accustomed to buying foreign goods.
 Moreover, rural northerners also suffered from an embargo that Egypt placed on imports of cattle, camels, and dates from Sudan.
-Growing popular discontent caused many antigovernment demonstrations in Khartoum.
+Growing popular discontent caused many anti-government demonstrations in Khartoum.
 Egypt also criticized Khalil and suggested that it might support a coup against his government.
 Meanwhile, reports circulated in Khartoum that the Umma and the NUP were near agreement on a new coalition that would exclude the PDP and Khalil.

 On November 17, 1958, the day parliament was to convene, a military coup occurred.
 Khalil, himself a retired army general, planned the preemptive coup in conjunction with leading Umma members and the army's two senior generals, Ibrahim Abboud and Ahmad Abd al Wahab, who became leaders of the military regime.
 Abboud immediately pledged to resolve all disputes with Egypt, including the long-standing problem of the status of the Nile River.
 Abboud abandoned the previous government's unrealistic policies regarding the sale of cotton.
 He also appointed a constitutional commission, headed by the chief justice, to draft a permanent constitution.
 Abboud maintained, however, that political parties only served as vehicles for personal ambitions and that they would not be reestablished when civilian rule was restored.